-- role-Role which the Web Service should run as. - mapToPrincipal-Principal user that maps to the role.
+- role is the role which the Web service should run as. - mapToPrincipal is the principal user that maps to the role.

 The following example shows how to use the @RunAs annotation in a JWS file, with the relevant sections shown in bold: